Delhi: 16-year-old girl gangraped in moving car, three arrested

 The accused persons had also beaten up the girl while driving the car around the city, NDTV reported.

-The girl was admitted to a hospital late night on July 7.
+The girl was admitted to SJ Hospital on July 7.
 After she revealed the incident to a counsellor there, the police were informed on July 8, The Indian Express reported.

 “They bought liquor and all four consumed it,” the deputy commissioner of police added.
 “They then went with the girl to an isolated place where two men raped her inside the car.
 She was medically examined and a case has been registered under sections of the Protection of Children from Sexual Offences Act and the Indian Penal Code.”